farhiongit/message-in-the-bottle/README.md

     The bottle is then used as a container of controlled capacity.
     `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

-- A *capacity* set to `UNLIMITED` defines a buffered queue of unlimited capacity (only limited by system resources).

-    This could be useful to exchange data between unsynchronized (concurrent or sequential) treatments, some writing (with `BOTTLE_TRY_FILL`), other reading (with `BOTTLE_TRY_DRAIN`).
-    The bottle is then used as a trivial thread-safe FIFO queue.
-    `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

 - A *capacity* set to `UNBUFFERED` defines an unbuffered queue (default).

+Buffered queues are implemented as preallocated arrays rather than as conventional linked-list: elements of the array are reused to transport all messages, whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management pverhead.
+This design is inspired by the [LMAX Disruptor pattern](https://lmax-exchange.github.io/disruptor/).

 *The usage of buffered queues is neither required nor recommended for thread synchronization.
-It would partly unsynchronize threads and use a significant amount of memory.*
+It would partly unsynchronize threads and uses a larger amount of memory.*

 > size_t **BOTTLE_CAPACITY** (BOTTLE (*T*) \*bottle)